 Transparency

-Other websites that help consumers find internet providers often do silly stuff, like:
+Other tools for finding internet providers often do silly stuff, like:

 - Hiding providers that don't pay for referrals